 She’s an Award-winner Emerging Songwriter Winner – Napa Valley Music Festival; People’s Choice Winner Folk – Offbeat Magazine, New Orleans; Best Singer/Songwriter – Offbeat Magazine, New Orleans; New Folk Finalist – Rocky Mountain Folks Festival

 On Gina’s latest CD, Promised Land (2012), the title song reached #1 on the Folk DJ list in January 2012 and the CD ended the month at #3.
 It also made the final voting round of 50 by the Recording Academy to determine the nominees for “Best Folk Album” for the 55th Annual Grammy Awards.

-The CD, which features her Tipitina’s cohorts, Jim Markway and Mike Barras, includes traditional Cajun songs, original songs with the fiddle that sound centuries old, and more timeless songs that employ a variety of guitar tunings and techniques.
+Promised Land includes traditional Cajun songs, original songs with the fiddle that sound centuries old, and more timeless songs that employ a variety of guitar tunings and techniques.
 As noted in a review in Victory Music, Promised Land has “well-written tunes, crisp production, and instrumentation framing a message of reminiscences from a performer who does it as well as it can be done.”

-Gina continues to tour nationally, most recently playing with Bruce “Sunpie” Barnes for the National Park Service.
+She has toured and recorded with some of Louisiana’s greatest Cajun bands, including the legendary, Bruce Daigrepont, and regularly plays his Sunday fais do do at the iconic Tipitina’s club in New Orleans and continues to tour nationally, most recently playing with Bruce “Sunpie” Barnes for the National Park Service.
 She also appears on the new 2-CD compilation, Songs from the Lower Mississippi Delta (2011).
 Among the many clubs where you can find Gina performing solo is the Neutral Ground Coffeehouse, New Orleans’ hangout for the singer/songwriter set.